tgore-nd/LeastSquaresMonteCarlo/README.md

 ### Least-Squares Monte Carlo
 In 2001, Francis Longstaff and Eduardo Schwartz introduced the *least-squares Monte Carlo* (LSM) approach to option pricing.
 Instead of discretizing a partial differential equation, LSM uses $N$ asset price paths simulated using a stochastic model to estimate the option's optimal exercise points.
 In general, we should exercise an option if its exercise value, the value of exercising the option at the current time step, is greater than its continuation value, the value of exercising the option in the future.

 To optimally exercise the option along each price path, we must be able to estimate the value of exercising the option in the future and compare it to the value of exercising the option in the present.
 Let $\mathbf{X}$ represent the matrix of simulated future price paths.
-Each of $M$ rows represents an individual pricepath, and each of $N$ columns represents an individual time step.
-To estimate the continuation value of the option, we will first regress the exercise value one step in the future $Y_{t+1}$ on some basis expansion of the current simulated stock price $f(X_t)$.
+Each of $M$ rows represents an individual price path, and each of $N$ columns represents an individual time step.
+To estimate the continuation value of the option, we will first regress the realized discounted cash flow from continuing one step in the future $Y_{t+1}$ on some basis expansion of the current simulated stock price $f(X_t)$.
 $$
 \begin{aligned}
     Y_{t+1} &= f(X_t) + \text{bias}